widelands/widelands/doc/sphinx/source/add-ons.rst

 ~~~~
 A set of maps and/or standalone scenarios.

 All valid map files (including those in subdirectories) contained in the add-on are offered in map selection screens.
+It is recommended to place the map files in a subdirectory rather than in the top-level directory.

 The add-on can optionally contain an ini-style file called "dirnames" which defines the localized displaynames of the subdirectories in the "global" section.